 There are more than 66 million family caregivers in the United States (about 40 percent of the U.S. adult population), according to the National Alliance for Caregiving.
 In addition to assisting with daily living activities—like eating, bathing and dressing—family caregivers may also provide transportation to appointments, run errands, and help with household chores.

-Caregiving: The high cost to family members
+The potential high cost to family caregivers

 Most family caregivers are unpaid and often contribute financially to their loved one’s care.
 Consequently, the responsibility of being the care resource for a loved one, in addition to juggling a career and the demands of one’s own family, can take a toll on a caregiver’s health and finances.

 The demands of caring for a loved one can be further complicated by a complex healthcare delivery system.
 For example, this post from Forbes.com explains the challenges that Kathy Kenyon has faced as she seeks a person- and family-centered care resource for her aging parents.
 An attorney with a background in healthcare, Kenyon has an advantage over “laypeople,” but she has still had to reduce her work hours to serve as her parents’ primary caregiver.